Democratizing Cloud Cost Data to Empower Product Teams Meta Image

 Single Source of Truth

 The first deliverable was a SQL table to display daily cost data in an approachable, easy-to-understand format.
 This would serve as our source of truth and would be a prerequisite for the later deliverables.
-Each row would represent the cost incurred by a particular microservice within FullStory’s architecture for its usage of a specific Google Cloud resource.
-For example, one row could indicate the cost of Network Inter Zone Egress attributed to FullStory’s `frida-memcache` service for a given day.
+Each row would represent the cost incurred by a particular microservice within Fullstory’s architecture for its usage of a specific Google Cloud resource.
+For example, one row could indicate the cost of Network Inter Zone Egress attributed to Fullstory’s `frida-memcache` service for a given day.

 TPM Costs Part1 SQL Schema